TestDrive

 27. Cluster Creation in Progress

 You will now see a screen with message 'Your cluster is being created'.
-Please allow 5-7 minutes for the Tanzu Kubernetes Cluster status to show as 'Ready'
+Please allow 8-10 minutes for the Tanzu Kubernetes Cluster health to show as 'Healthy' and Cluster status as 'Ready'

-Once your cluster is 'Ready' and the health status is 'Healthy', click on 'Actions' at the top right corner and choose 'Access this cluster'
+Now let's navigate back to your TMC Tab on the browser.
+Once your cluster status is 'Ready' and the health status is 'Healthy', click on 'Actions' at the top right corner and choose 'Access this cluster'

 NOTE: It is important to save the file as config.yml in order for the next set of steps to work.